midani-47/High-Performance-Computing/README.md

    - Push sample transactions
    - View prediction results

-2. **MPI Prediction Service** - Consists of:
+2. **MPI Prediction Service** - A single container that runs multiple MPI processes:
-   - 1 master node (mpi_master)
+   - Runs 6 MPI processes (1 master + 5 workers) within a single container
-   - 5 worker nodes (mpi_worker1-5)
+   - Reads transactions from the queue files (TQ1.json and TQ2.json)
-   - Processes transactions from the queue files
+   - Processes transactions in parallel using MPI
-   - Writes results to the prediction results file
+   - Writes prediction results to the results file (PQ1.json)

 Once started, open http://localhost:7600 in your browser to access the web UI for testing.